EricThomson/pandastim/readme.md

       - Example if needed

 #### Acknowledgments
-The panda3d developers are a generous bunch, and answered dozens of questions about the basic mechanics of how panda3d works. rdb provided lots of help at each stage of figuring out how to  efficiently do 2d things in a 3d game engine (in particular how to combine masks and texture transformations on models in ways that fit together).
+Thanks to the panda3d developers who answered dozens of my questions.
+In particular, rdb provided lots of help figuring out how to efficiently do 2d things in a 3d game engine.